-Consider the performance of the Random Forest and the Nonlinear Logit models reported in the second and third row of Table 3.
+Given this identification problem, we do not pursue a unique decomposition.
+Instead, we aim to provide bounds on the importance of flexibility and triangulation.
+Consider the performance of the Nonlinear Logit and the Random Forest models reported in the second and third row of Table 3.
 If we take the Nonlinear Logit without race as a baseline scenario, the greatest increase in predictive power relative to this model will clearly be achieved by simultaneously employing a better technology and adding race, i.e., the Random Forest with race.
-For example, for the $R^2$ reported in the final two columns of that table, this performance improvement is about 17.5% ( $\frac{0.0329-0.0280}{0.0280}$ ).
-Our goal is to decompose this total improvement into a part explained by the inclusion of race variables, and a part explained by the inclusion of nonlinear functions of x due to better technology.
-As in any partial regression exercise, the order of decomposition matters, as long as race and x are not independent.
-In order to be certain that we are accurately capturing the parts of the improvement coming from each source, we will therefore need to perform the decomposition twice by changing the order in which we change the model features.
+For example, for the R^2 reported in the final two columns of that table, this performance improvement is about 17.5% ($\frac{0.0329-0.0280}{0.0280}$).
+Our goal is to bound the extent of this total improvement arising from the inclusion of race variables, relative to that arising from the possibility of including nonlinear functions of x (i.e., better technology).

-We report both possible decompositions in Table 5.
+As in any partial regression exercise, there are two possible ways to decompose the explanatory power, depending on the order in which variables enter.
+We report the results of both ways in Table 5.
 In Panel A, we add race controls first, fixing the Nonlinear Logit as the statistical technology.
 The left column reports the percentage of the overall increase in performance that can be achieved by adding race controls without changing technologies.
-For example, around 2% of the total performance improvement of 17.5% (i.e., roughly 35 basis points) in terms of $R^2$ arise from the inclusion of race dummies as covariates in the Nonlinear Logit model.
-The right column of Panel A shows the complement of this fraction, which we interpret as the fraction of the total performance improvement attributable to increased flexibility, conditional on the improvement achieved by simply adding race.
-For example, moving from the Nonlinear Logit model with race to the Random Forest model with race delivers roughly 98% of the 17.5% improvement in $R^2$ (i.e., 17.2%).
+For example, around 2% of the total performance improvement of 17.5% (i.e., roughly 35 basis points) in terms of R^2 arise from the inclusion of race dummies as covariates in the Nonlinear Logit model.40 The right column of Panel A shows the complement of this fraction, which we interpret as the fraction of the total performance improvement attributable to increased flexibility, conditional on the improvement achieved by simply adding race.
+For example, moving from the Nonlinear Logit model with race to the Random Forest model with race delivers roughly 98% of the 17.5% improvement in R^2 (i.e., 17.2%).

-In Panel B, we add new technology first, fixing x, without race, as the vector of explanatory variables.
-The left column shows the fraction of the overall improvement that is achieved by changing technology (moving from Nonlinear Logit to the Random Forest, without including race as a covariate in either model), while the left column shows its complement which is attributable to race conditional on having a flexible model (moving from Random Forest without race to Random Forest with race).
-A bigger fraction is attributed to race conditional on new technology than unconditionally in the Logit model, which might not be surprising, given that additional interactions between race and other observables are being utilized.
+In Panel B, we add new technology first, fixing x (without including race) as the vector of explanatory variables.
+The left column shows the fraction of the overall improvement that is achieved by changing technology (moving from Nonlinear Logit to the Random Forest, without including race in either model), while the left column shows its complement which is attributable to race conditional on having a flexible model (moving from Random Forest without race to Random Forest with race).
+A larger fraction of the improvement is attributed to race conditional on new technology than in the Logit model.
+This is not too surprising, as additional interactions between race and other observables are being utilized by the Random Forest.
 This result is consistent with the results in Table 3, and suggests that machine learning models capitalize on interactive effects between race and other characteristics.

-$\mathbf{D}$ mposition of improvenie /110

 Race Technology Technology Race

 ROC-AUC 5.88 94.12 ROC-AUC 91.16 8.84

 Precision 7.90 92.10 Precision 77.21 22.79

 Brier 3.25 96.75 Brier 90.63 9.37

-$R^2$ 2.04 97.96 $R^2$ 87.75 12.25
+R^2 2.04 97.96 R^2 87.75 12.25

+Panel A: Race Controls First Panel B: N ew Technolog y First